-Students enrolled in dual degree programs may begin their studies in either program.
+Students may begin their studies in either program.
 It is best to complete a full year in one program before beginning the second program.
-During the second year students will fulfill the core requirements of the other program.
-Students will fulfill the remaining requirements of both programs in the third year of study.
+Students fulfill the core requirements of the other program during the second year, then fulfill the remaining requirements of both programs in the third year.

 Sample Program Timetable

 |Year 1||MPPA curriculum||MPPA curriculum||MPPA summer internship (ten weeks, full time)|

 |Year 2||MRP curriculum||MPPA/MRP curriculum|